 Keep an eye on our Facebook, Instagram, and website or sign up for our newsletter for the most up-to-date information about programs and events.
-While our doors are closed, you can still view our digital exhibits on our website and several past programs on our YouTube page!
+Not ready to visit?
+View our digital exhibits on our website and several past programs on our YouTube page!

 Upcoming Programs & Events

 The Nature Center at Shaker Lakes and Shaker Historical Society are partnering on a summer-long nature photography contest!
 This contest is open to all ages and abilities and will run Memorial Day through Labor Day.
 Enter the contest with your best Shaker nature photos for the chance to win exclusive prizes from both NCSL and SHS!

 "City Parks and Park Suburbs" with Dr. Mark Souther